y-ding/DYNSCM/README.md

 ## License

 DYNSCM is shared under the terms of the [The MIT License](https://opensource.org/licenses/MIT).
-The copyright to DYNSCM is retained by the author, Yi Ding, and the author reserve the right to separately license the code, in part or in whole, to commercial entities.
+The copyright to DYNSCM is retained by the author, Yi Ding, and the author reserves the right to separately license the code, in part or in whole, to commercial entities.